Kevin-Grismore/Test-Engineer-Demo/README.md

 # Test Engineer Demo

 This is a sample project intended to demonstrate the use of NUnit and Selenium in C#.
+It is a work in progress and I'll continue to add to it as I learn more about software testing.

 ### Build Requirements
 .NET Core 5.0 SDK https://dotnet.microsoft.com/download/dotnet/5.0